If Jesus Rose from the Dead, then (#16) the Tomb Would Have Been Empty (Evidence)

 So, Peter and John did not see the head wrapping neatly folded up somewhere, which anyone could have done, but they saw it still in its wrapped (entylisso) form… in the same form they saw the soudarion as it was wrapped around Lazarus’ head when he came out of the tomb, but now there was no head inside.

 What does all of this tell us?
 When Peter and John beheld the body wrappings undisturbed in the tomb, they did not see what one might expect if someone had come and stolen the body.
 If they had stolen the body the grave clothes would either be gone with the body or the thieves would have had to cut them off, for by now the aloe/myrrh mixture would have solidified or at best been a sticky mess to undo.
 But this is not what they saw.
 The grave clothes were still there and they were still “wrapped”, possibly now collapsed, but nevertheless, wrapped.
-The wrapping around His head was still there as well, and appearing separate from the linen wrappings because there was no longer a body connecting the two.
+The wrapping around His head was still there as well, and appearing separate from the linen wrappings because there was no longer a neck connecting the two.

 It didn’t look like the aftermath of grave robbers, but rather the remnants of a resurrection!